elipZis/inertia-echo/README.md

 ## Disclaimer
 This is an example app to illustrate the basic usage of different libraries.
-This demo, source and the whole package comes without warranty.
+This demo, source, and the whole package comes without a warranty.
 It may or may not harm your computer.
 It is not a reference for best-practices or security concerns or any other application concept but an exemplary use-case on how to integrate multiple systems together.
 Please use with care and not as absolute reference.
 Any damage cannot be related back to the author.